Jennifer C. Harmon

 This place looks just like Sesame Street!
 I think they did an incredible job.
 The attention to even the littlest of details was awesome.
 We LOVED it!

 He wasn’t very into the rides, but he did enjoy Elmo’s (slow-moving) Choo Choo Train, loved meeting Big Bird in his nest, looking around at all there was to see and the highlight of the entire day was meeting his favorite character, Elmo … from a safe distance and with zero lines or wait times.
-(His only tears of the day were when we finally said goodbye and left the Elmo meet and greet area.)

 One of my favorite parts about working in the travel and tourism industry in Orlando is checking out new theme park areas and attractions.
 Sesame Street Land did NOT disappoint.